Georgios11/Georgios11/README.md

 # Georgios Tsompanidis

-### Hi, I'm Georgios Tsompanidis, an aspiring web developer passionate about building engaging and user-friendly web applications.
+### Hi, I'm  an aspiring full-stack developer passionate about building engaging and user-friendly web applications.
 I enjoy exploring new technologies, learning best practices, and turning creative ideas into functional code.
 My GitHub is a showcase of my journey in web development, featuring personal projects and experiments as I continue to grow my skills.
 I'm always eager to collaborate, contribute to open-source, and connect with fellow developers—let's build something amazing together!
 <!--
 **Georgios11/Georgios11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.